As we all know, things don’t always go as planned. This morning we headed out bright and early

 This is a picturesque little fall right next to the trail and more

-importantly marks the spot where we leave the trail and begin the hike up
+importantly marks the spot where we leave the trail to begin the uphill hike to Horsetail Falls.

 |